T.T. Syndrome

 T.T.
-Syndrome is a 2002 Serbian slasher horror film written and directed by Dejan Zečević.
+Syndrome (Т. Т. Синдром) is a 2002 Serbian slasher horror film written and directed by Dejan Zečević.

 Plot

 In 1958 a disheveled, pregnant young woman named Margita Karadzic stumbles into a public toilet, formerly a bathhouse, gives birth in one of the restrooms, and flushes the baby (the result of a rape) down a toilet.
 Twenty-two years later, a punk couple having sex in the bathhouse are killed and dismembered by someone, who flushes the victims' remains down a toilet before meticulously cleaning the crime scene.

 Nineteen years later, Teodora, her boyfriend Vaki, and their friends Tina and Sale visit the bathhouse (where what sounds like an infant's cries and laughter frequently emanate from the plumbing) to buy drugs from a pair of dealers named Cane and Sleš.
 Aside from those two, the only other people in the building are an attendant, a wino, and a gay magistar named Djordjevic.
 While Vaki and Sale are purchasing the narcotics from Cane, someone murders both Sleš and Tina, the latter in front of a hiding Teodora.
 After finding Tina's body and the traumatized Teodora, everyone attempts to flee the bathhouse, the exits to which have all been sealed.
 Convinced that the drunk is the murderer, Cane impulsively shoots him to death; the man is afterward revealed to have been innocent when Sale discovers that his dropped camcorder had briefly recorded the real killer, who is wearing boots similar to Djordjevic's.